osmandapp/web/main/docs/user/navigation/setup/route-details.md

 ## Details

-Depending on the resolution of certain settings, terrain and road information, and the selected routing type, your route details may or may not be fully displayed.

-The display of some details depends on the availability of map section information, GPS data, subscriptions, or a profile setting.
+Depending on the selected [profile settings](../../personal/profiles.md) and the selected [routing type](../routing/#routing-types), route details may not be fully displayed.
+The display of a number of details is also affected by the availability of map section information, GPS data, terrain and road information, and your subscription.

 ### Main information / Altitude Graph